 One may not always get very far; I certainly don’t feel as though I articulated the full scope of my perspective yesterday.
 Whatever you do say may inevitably feel incomplete or imperfect.
 But the challenge is to stick with a scenario in which very different world views are being expressed without being overtaken by hopelessness.
 It’s an important lesson, and it feels particularly significant to me right now, for reasons that stretch beyond this topic.

 Yesterday will not go down in history as my finest moment as an activist.
-But I’m glad that, rather than excusing myself to the bathroom and starting to cry, which is what I wanted to do, I tried to stay calm and did my best to speak up–regardless of how inelegant my words might have been.
+But I’m glad that, rather than excusing myself to the bathroom, which is what I wanted to do, I tried to stay calm and did my best to speak up–regardless of how inelegant my words might have been.

 Enjoy the links, and the very tasty recipes.